 Can I use over-the-counter CBD to treat epilepsy?

-The problem with OTC CBD is that it is not regulated by the FDA.
-This makes it impossible to know what dose you would be getting, if the product is contaminated with impurities, or if it even is CBD.
+The problem with OTC CBD and epilepsy is that it is not regulated by the FDA.
+This makes it impossible to know exactly how to use CBD oil for epilepsy, if the product is contaminated with impurities, or if it even is CBD.
 If you want to explore using CBD to treat seizures, talk with your doctor about adding Epidolex, an FDA regulated product that eliminates the specific risks posed by an OTC product, to your treatment plan.